Xiucheng-Zhang/XiuchengZhang/_pages/about.md

 ---
 permalink: /
-title: "Xiucheng ZHANG's Homepage"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
 I'm Xiucheng Zhang (张修程), a senior student majoring in Artificial Intelligence at Sun Yat-sen University.
-I am very fortunate to be advised by [Prof. Zhenhui Peng](https://www.zhenhuipeng.com/), who led me into Human-Computer Interaction (HCI) research.
+I am very fortunate to be advised by [Prof. Zhenhui Peng](https://www.zhenhuipeng.com/), who led me into Human-Computer Interaction research.
 In summer 2024, I was a visiting research intern at the Hong Kong University of Science and Technology and very honored to work with [Prof. Xiaojuan Ma](https://www.cse.ust.hk/~mxj/).
 I am set to graduate in June 2025 and **am actively seeking opportunities for further study following my undergraduate degree**.

+My research interests lie in Human-Computer Interaction and AI for Creativity.
+Specifically, my focus includes:
+1. Understanding and simulating human cognition to align the minds of humans and intelligent agents, thereby optimizing the experience of human-machine collaboration.
+2. Exploring the imagination of intelligent agents to assist humans in creative tasks.
+Overall, I am passionate about considering the role of a general agent from the perspective of a partner or friend, and the support they can offer us (I am a huge fan of Jarvis).

 A data-driven personal website
 ======